 In order to be successful in the future, it’s important to closely monitor customers today.
 How they interact with businesses and what small but relevant changes they’re making to their everyday lives.

-As previously mentioned, monitoring what channels they leverage is important, however it is also important to consider what the main concerns are, what medium’s they use, and how they feel about your operations.
-During this time you should be closely monitoring their behaviours and building a strategy for the future that incorporates their current demands.
-This will always be in flux as you continue to monitor during and post-virus, so be sure that your strategies are flexible.
+As previously mentioned, monitoring channels is important, however, it is also critical to consider what their main concerns are, what mediums they use, and how they feel about your operations.
+During this time you should be keeping tabs on their purchasing behaviors and building a strategy for the future that incorporates these changes.
+Remember, preferences and sentiment will always be in flux as you continue to monitor during and post-pandemic so ensure your strategies are flexible.